nodexeus/blockvisor/README.md

 ## How to release a new version
 1. Make sure you have installed:
-   - `git-conventional-commits`: `npm install --global git-conventional-commits`
+   - `git-conventional-commits`: `nvm install node; npm install --global git-conventional-commits`
    - `cargo-release`: `cargo install cargo-release`
 2. Run `cargo release --execute $(git-conventional-commits version)`
 3. CI `publish` workflow will then build a bundle and create a new GH release
+4. Bundle is automatically deployed on DEV environment.
+When bundle is tested and ready to promote on PROD environment, use `make promote-prod` (requires `AWS_ACCOUNT_ID, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION` env variable set).

 ## Host Setup